-NUMBER OF BOILERS USED FOR DHW GENERATION •
+NUMBER OF BOILERS USED FOR DHW GENERATION

-The number of boilers used for DHW generation can be selected from one to the maximum number of boilers using the BOIL DHW setting.
+The number of boilers used for DHW generation can be selected to either one or two using the BOIL DHW setting.
 This applies when only a DHW Demand is present.
 If there are other demands present, the control does not limit the number of boilers operated.

-Section E2: DHW with Low Temperature Boilers
+Section D2: DHW with Low Temperature Boilers